rebeccapeltz/imagecon/lessons/02-upload-via-a-serverless-function.md

 };
 ```

 The `uploadToCloudinary` function is where the main logic happens.
 We take the file sent via the upload form, and upload it to cloudinary.
 Because we have a `.env.local` file with a `CLOUDINARY_URL` environment variable, we don't need to configure anything and all files will be uploaded to the account specified in that variable.
-Do note that we are also doing some cleanup to avoid cluttering the filesystem henceforth we call `fs.unlinkSync` there which removes the file from the temporarily location when the file is successfully uploaded.
+Do note that we are also doing some cleanup to avoid cluttering the filesystem.
+Henceforth we call `fs.unlinkSync` there which removes the file from the temporarily location when the file is successfully uploaded.

 Every API route (lambda function) must have a `handler` function which is going to get executed when someone accesses the API route.
 In our case we make sure that this only happens when someone is using the POST HTTP method: